Rixyverse/Rixyverse/README.md

 # Rixyverse
 A brand-new from scratch Miiverse Clone!

-# What I need to run this ?
+# What do I need to run this?

-Well, you need :
+If you are going to self-host, or run on a server that has nothing on it except a OS like ubuntu, You'll need:

 **-An Apache2 server**